acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 mv billy.txt cats # renames billy.txt to cats.
 ```

-In this case the the 'cats' directory is unchanged but 'billy.txt' is renamed to 'cats'
+In this case the the 'cats' <!-- watch for peeps confusing with cat command --> directory is unchanged but 'billy.txt' is renamed to 'cats'

 To better visualize the contents of `pwd` use the `tree` command